Language: EN

 11

-And in this case, the divisor 101 no longer fits into the remainder 11, so the divisor becomes 10 and the final remainder is 11.
+And in this case, the divisor 101 no longer fits in the remainder 11, so the divisor remains 10 and the final remainder is 11.

-If there were more digits and the divisor fit into the remainder, we would repeat the operation.
-Shift and remainder, shift and remainder… At each step, I would get a digit of the quotient, until the divisor no longer fits into the remainder.
+If there were more digits and the divisor fit in the remainder, we would repeat the operation.
+Shift and subtract, shift and subtract… In each step, I would obtain a digit of the quotient until the divisor no longer fits in the remainder.

-It is not a difficult process, but it is slow and prone to errors.
-So if you ever have to do a binary division “by hand”, patience and a cool head, and in the end, it works out.
+It’s not a difficult process, but it is slow and prone to errors.
+So if you ever have to do binary division “by hand,” patience and a cool head, as it will work out in the end.